Solem v. Bartlett: Subsequent developments

 The important precedents set in the decision, Solem v.
 Bartlett, were heavily relied upon later on to decide two other cases involving Indian country jurisdiction.
 In Hagen v.
 Utah, the court, using the factors determined in Solem, upheld that Congress had intentionally diminished tribal lands with surplus land acts in the Uintah Reservation.
 The court determined that the specific language in Hagen, which addressed that the excess lands “be restored to the public domain” clearly indicated that the land was not to remain reservation land as in Solem, but instead reduce the boundaries of the reservation.
+The court also used demographic evidence to make their decision, deciding that the muted Indian presence in the area’s largest city counted as a “practical acknowledgement that the Reservation was diminished”.
+Justice Harry Blackmun, who had been a part of Solem’s unanimous decision, dissented in Hagen due to his belief that ambiguous cases should always be decided in favor of the tribe.
 In another similar case, South Dakota v.
 Yankton Sioux Tribe, the court echoed similar sentiments, stating that Congress used clear statutory language to diminish the boundaries of the Yankton Sioux Reservation and that the agreement to pay for these lands further supported that they had been ceded through the statute.
+Demographic evidence was considered – the proportion of the disputed land’s population which was Indian sat at almost 1/3 and rising – but the court ultimately decided that plain-language evidence outweighed it.

 The tests of Solem as to whether Congress has property disestablished the reservation boundary, arose in Sharp v.
 Murphy, a case involving the reservations of the Five Civilized Tribes that cover most of the eastern half of the state of Oklahoma, as to whether to determine if a person accused of murder should be under jurisdiction of the state if the reservations were disestablished or the federal system otherwise.
-The United States Court of Appeals for the Tenth Circuit used Solem to find that Congress did not explicitly disestablish these reservations.
+Oklahoma’s lawyer Lisa Blatt said of the contested land “Every piece of paper, record, book, dollar bill or coin or property, their buildings, their furniture, their desks—everything was taken away from the tribes”, pointing towards the Solem decision’s non-linguistic factors for diminishing a reservation, but The United States Court of Appeals for the Tenth Circuit ultimately used Solem to find that Congress did not explicitly disestablish these reservations.
 The decision of the Appeals Court was upheld by the United States Supreme in light of that courts judgement in McGirt v.
 Oklahoma (2020).
 This means that Patrick Murphy could be retried in federal court.